5 Common Myths of CRPS Flare Ups

 - Wet wipes OR facial wipes

 - Make sure your pet is also nearby!

 As you have read in this article; 5 Common Myths of CRPS Flare ups, flare ups are a part of living with this chronic pain condition.
 The flare ups won’t go away.
 However with time and skills you may be able to deal with them and to also accept this fact that CRPS flare ups are with you just as your condition is.
 Acceptance is a big part of living with Complex Regional Pain Syndrome, just like CRPS flare ups.

-Hopefully your understanding has improved of the term Flare Up and the 5 common myths of CRPS flare ups.
+Hopefully your understanding has improved of the term Flare Up and the 5 common myths of CRPS flare ups as well as how long CRPS flare ups last, what causes a CRPS flare up and how to deal with CRPS flare ups.
 How do you deal with your Complex Regional Pain Syndrome flare ups?
 Tell us in the comments below or share on social media.

 - Ducharme, J. (2015) ‘Tips for Managing Complex Regional Pain Syndrome,’ ACEP Now.
 11 September 2015.

 - Feinberg, S.D.
 MD and Feinberg, R.M.
 PT, DPT (2011) ‘Functional Restoration and Complex Regional Pain Syndrome’ Practical Pain Management.